jlyst/101/gridBasedApp.md

 ### 2 Locate and Experiment with Grid Properties in CSS
 CSS grids identify two important elements, a *container* and the *items* it holds.
 There are a lot of possibilities with grids, but we are keeping it simple to start with.

 The template code uses CSS grid properties in three places--the navigation bar, the collection of items in the main section, and the group of buttons on each item.
-If you look at the CSS selectors `.nav-bar`, `.collection`, and `item actions`, you will find `display: grid` and a `grid-template-columns` property.
+If you look at the CSS selectors `.nav-bar`, `.collection`, and `.item-actions`, you will find `display: grid` and a `grid-template-columns` property.
 The `grid-template-columns` property defines how many columns to create and the relative sizes.
 Find the property below applied to the `.collection` element, and try making some changes to see what happens.

 ```css
 grid-template-columns: 1fr 1fr 1fr;